erikwalker/MileageCalculator/README.md

 # MileageCalculator
-A JavaFX Application to calculate vehicle mileage
+A JavaFX Application to calculate vehicle mileage when travelling on a trip.